Space Station Seventh Grade: Characters

-Jason - Main character, narrated from his point of view.
-Ate a dust-covered donut and he loves science.
+Jason - The main character, Jason is also the narrator.
 He is making a space station throughout the novel which will be a self-sustaining environment.
 He thinks about Pioneer a lot.
-92-pound linebacker on the football team.
-He collects dinosaurs.
-He feels bad about possibly killing a raccoon.
-He has trouble fitting in at school and has to find ways to cope with his problems.
+He collects dinosaurs and loves science.
+Jason is a 92-pound linebacker on the football team.
+Throughout the novel, Jason starts adjusting to getting older and maturing.

-Richie Bell - Jason's best friend, another 7th grader.
-Member of the group which consists of Jason, Calvin, Peter, and Dugan.
-Gets peed on by a 9th grader while using a school urinal.
-Bags groceries with Jason to earn money on which they end up spending on cupcakes.
+Richie Bell - Jason's best friend, another seventh-grader.
+He gets peed on by a ninth-grader while using a school urinal.
+He and Jason sometimes bag groceries for money.

-Peter Kim - One of the friends, Korean-American.
-Takes anything said 'just right'.
-Has a little brother named Kippy Kim who follows the gang around during Halloween dressed up as Fu-Machu.
+Peter Kim - One of Jason's friends, Peter is Korean-American.
+He takes anything said "just right."
+Peter has a little brother named Kippy.

-Calvin Lemaine - One of the friends, African-American.
-Aspires to become a doctor.
-Has a collection of bugs and insects in his bedroom.
+Calvin Lemaine - Another of Jason's friends, Calvin is African-American.
+He aspires to become a doctor, and has a collection of bugs and insects in his bedroom.

-Dugan - One of the friends, a rascal.
-Attends a Catholic school, unlike the rest of the boys who all attend public school.
-Is unafraid of basically anything, including walking around the dance floor primarily inhabited by intimidating 9th graders.
-Jason refers to him as showing up and finding stuff.
+Dugan - Jason's friend who attends a Catholic school, unlike the rest of the boys who all attend public school.
+He is unafraid of basically anything, including walking around the dance floor primarily inhabited by intimidating ninth-graders.
+Jason mentions how Dugan fits in well and "shows up" everywhere.

 Debbie Breen - A cheerleader, one of the most popular girls in school, and gorgeous.
 She was Jason's original crush, but he lost interest in her after finding out that she had romantic feelings for another guy.

-Marceline McAllister - Misfit girl at school.
-Plays the trombone.
-Kind of tall and gawky.
-Rides a bike, in the end hits a cow.
+Marceline McAllister - A misfit girl at school.
+She plays the trombone and is kind of tall and gawky.
+She hits a cow while riding her bike.
 She knocks Jason over in a snowball fight and shoves snow in his face.
-Hates McDonald's.
-Can run the mile faster than Jason, which irks him, however, he beats her in the final mile race at the end of the book.
+Marceline can run the mile faster than Jason, which irks him, however, he beats her in the final mile race at the end of the book.
 Jason gets suspended for skipping out on Marceline's trombone performance and is forced to apologize to her.
 Since then, Jason could not stand her and complains every time that he has contact with her.
 But at the end of the book, she and Jason become sweethearts.

-Kippy Kim - Peters little brother that tagged along with Peter almost everywhere he went.
-The group thought he's annoying.
-He is immature in ways and Jason played a prank on him and Jason's brother.
-The prank was pretending a dinosaur was in the area and Kippy got so scared, he had to go home.
-He Dies in a car accident near the end of the book.
+Kippy Kim - Peter's little brother that tagged along with Peter almost everywhere he went.
+The group thought he was annoying and immature.
+Kippy dies in a car accident near the end of the book.

-Cootyhead {Mary}- Jason's little sister who often tattles on Jason.
+Mary - Jason's little sister who often tattles on him.
+Jason calls her "cootyhead."

-Timmy- Jason's little brother who likes to steal his dinosaurs.
+Timmy - Jason's little brother who likes to steal his dinosaurs.
 Jason likes to tease him.
+Timmy is Jason's half-brother through his stepfather, Ham.

-Ham {Hamilton}- Jason's stepfather who acts a lot and is very good at it.
-Jason often steals his lunch, chicken.
+Ham - Jason's stepfather who works at a community college.
+He acts a lot and is very good at it.
+Jason steals his lunch of leftover chicken at the beginning of the book.